The US is set to name the winners of a new drone testing program

 The program allows for a broader range of tests than what's usually allowed by federal aviation regulators, including flying drones at night, beyond an operator's line of sight and above people.

-US Secretary of Transportation Elaine L. Chao will announce 10 state, local or tribal governments that'll host the experiments on Wednesday.
+US Secretary of Transportation Elaine Chao on Wednesday will announce 10 state, local or tribal governments that'll host the experiments.
 The governments have teamed up with companies that'll be involved in the tests.

 Some of the companies reportedly hoping to participate in the program include Amazon, Apple, Qualcomm and Airbus.
-Intel confirmed to CNET that it applied for the program, while Amazon declined to comment.
+Intel and Ford confirmed to CNET that they applied for the program, while Amazon declined to comment.
 Apple, Qualcomm and Airbus didn't immediately respond to requests for comment.

-Other companies, including Boeing and Ford, have reportedly expressed interest in the program, but it's unclear if they've applied.
-Those companies didn't immediately respond to requests for comment.
+Other companies including Boeing have reportedly expressed interest in the program, but it's unclear if they've applied.
+Boeing didn't immediately respond to a request for comment.

 No immediate changes to US policy are expected following the tests, Reuters reports.
 More complex tasks such as package delivery might not happen until later in the program.